utah-data-mining-spring23/utah-data-mining-spring23.github.io/_assignments/project.md

 * What other experiments have you run and are you planning to run to demonstrate the effectiveness?

+Updated reports:

+* Until Monday, March 20, 11:59 PM, you can notify the professor about whether you plan to update your report and how.

+* Professor will repond with a deadline for making updates.

 ## Final Report (50 points)

 **Due April 12**